cosmos/ibc/spec/ics-003-connection-semantics/README.md

 Parts of this document were inspired by the [previous IBC specification](https://github.com/cosmos/cosmos-sdk/tree/master/docs/spec/ibc).

-29 March 2019 - Initial draft version submitted
+Mar 29, 2019 - Initial draft version submitted

-17 May 2019 - Draft finalised
+May 17, 2019 - Draft finalised

-29 July 2019 - Revisions to track connection set associated with client
+Jul 29, 2019 - Revisions to track connection set associated with client

 ## Copyright